Dog attack victim wins compensation after claim is vigorously defended.

 At the same time Mr O was sent to see a medical expert so that a report on his injuries could be prepared.
 We then disclosed the report to the dog owner long with a copy of Mr O’s hospital records confirming his attendance on the day of the incident and treatment he received for the dog bite.

-Given the different versions of events we instructed a barrister who specialises in dog bite and Animal Act Law..
+Given the different versions of events we appointed a barrister who specialises in dog bite law..
 A case conference took place with Mr O. Following this meeting the barrister agreed with our assessment that Mr O was likely to succeed with his case.
-He therefore went on to prepare the necessary papers so Court proceedings could be issued.
+He therefore went on to prepare the necessary papers so court proceedings could be issued.

 In the meantime we continued to try to negotiate a resolution of the claim and put forward an offer of settlement to the insurers.
 The offer was however rejected and the insurers made it clear that they intended to continue with their denial.